 US2020 uses commercially reasonable physical, electronic, and procedural safeguards to protect your personal information against loss or unauthorized access, use, modification, or deletion.
 However, no security program is foolproof, and thus we cannot guarantee the absolute security of your personal or other information.

-If you want to learn more about the personal information that US2020 has about you, or you would like to update or change that information, please contact us by email at firstname.lastname@example.org.
-If you would like to delete your account, please click here
+If you want to learn more about the personal information that US2020 has about you, or you would like to update or change that information or delete your account, please contact us by email at [email protected]/.

 The personal and non-personal information that we collect through or in connection with the Site is transferred to and processed in the United States for the purposes described above.
 US2020 also may subcontract the processing of your data to, or otherwise share your data with, affiliates or third parties in the United States or countries other than your country of residence.
 The data-protection laws in these countries may be different from, and less stringent than, those in your country of residence.
 By using the Site or by providing any personal or non-personal information to us, you expressly consent to such transfer and processing.